×

 To start, it is highly recommended to have a lesson right before your driving test.
 This gives you the chance to warm up and have last minute practice on the roads and manoeuvres you may or may not be struggling with.

-Typically, this pre-test lesson will be either 1 hour or 1 and-a-half hours long to give you plenty time.
+Typically, this pre-test lesson will be either one hour or one and a half hours long to give you plenty of time.

 With that said, the lesson on the day will cost you whatever the hourly rate is of your instructor.